 This web page shows only a small excerpt of our Nappand research.
-Another 289 words (21 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432 and 1433 are included under the topic Early Nappand History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432, 1433, 1698, 1778, 1700 and 1760 are included under the topic Early Nappand History in all our PDF Extended History products and printed products wherever possible.

 Nappand Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Nappand are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Nappand include: Knapton, Napton, Knappen and others.

 Early Notables of the Nappand family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Nappand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Nappand Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Nappand family to Ireland
+Migration of the Nappand family